Nuwara Eliya Tea gives a Palest cup among all the regions

 The Nuwara Eliya tea region of Sri Lanka sits above 6000 feet above sea level.

-The average annual temperature varies between 11-20 C° and the recorded lowest temperature is 0.4 C° and the recorded highest temperature is 27.7 C°.
+The average annual temperature varies between 11-20 C° and the lowest temperature is 0.4 C° and the highest temperature is 27.7 C° according to weather history.

 Monthly rainfall varies between 70-225 mm and has an average annual rainfall figure or precipitation of 1900 mm.
 The maximum rainfall is generally in October and the minimum rainfall is in March.
 During the year it has a relative humidity